Morning in Madrid and a ride to Gredos.

 On Monday and Tuesday, when we had quite pleasant weather, many of us used at least one of our conversational hours to walk past some of the farms and down to the nearby Tormes River.
 I know I did this on Monday morning with Jane and Rosa and on Tuesday with Oscar though Oscar and I had such an intense conversation that we never quite reached the river.

-The same pattern of rehearsal, conversation or class resumed at 17:00 for three hours and then we would gather as a group in a meeting room where we engaged in small group performances of what we had rehearsed during the day.
+The same pattern of rehearsal, conversation, or class resumed at 17:00 for three hours and then we would gather as a group in a meeting room where we engaged in small group performances of what we had rehearsed during the day.
 This seemed designed, at least in part, to keep the mood light for the hour before dinner.
 Another part of each evening’s activities was the requirement that each of the Anglos make a 10 minute presentation to the rest of the group.

 By the end of the week, each of the Spaniards would have to make his or her own presentation.
 There were, however, two crucial differences.
-The Anglos, were not only speaking in our native language but we were free to choose their own topics.
+The Anglos, were not only speaking in our native language but we were free to choose our own topics.
 So Chris gave a presentation about giving presentations, Danielle led us in a guided meditation, Shana humorously tried to explain the rules of cricket, David talked about some of his pet linguistic peeves and Jane, who works with students with disabilities gave us a quick lesson in reading braille.
 As for me, I talked about my short lived accidental experience as a sports writer.
 The Spaniards, on the other hand, not only had to make their presentation in English but were assigned a topic.
 So once again, we volunteers had the easier task though each of the Spaniards performed valiantly and admirably.

 The photo above was taken a few minutes before we boarded the bus to leave on Friday.
 As you might expect, even our small group presented a range of personalities.
 Some among us were quite assertive in expressing a particular point of view while others evinced a more Zen like presence of staying in the moment.
 Because the Vaughan Town facilitators continually paired us in different combinations I will say that some of those combinations gave rise to some interestingly different group dynamics among the Anglos.